 MACUL works with state, regional, and national partners involved with education and technology.

-Illinois Computing Educators (ICE) is a statewide 503(c) non-profit organization dedicated to leadership in education through technology.
+Illinois Digital Educators Alliance (IDEA) is a statewide 503(c) non-profit organization dedicated to leadership in education through technology.
 Formed in 1986 by a group of 30 educators, ICE has grown to over 12,000+ members comprised of teachers, technology coordinators, library media specialists, administrators, higher education representatives, school support staff and other stakeholders in Illinois education.

 ICE is an ISTE Certification Authorized Provider.
 View a listing of their upcoming programs.